Merriwa (NSW)

 Merriwa faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is high, with 30.2% of residents currently enrolled in formal education.
-This includes 13.3% in primary education, 9.6% in secondary education, and 2.0% pursuing tertiary education.
+Vocational credentials were prominent, with 40.3% of residents aged 15 and above holding them.
+Advanced diplomas accounted for 8.2% and certificates for 32.1%.
+Educational participation was high, with 30.2% of residents enrolled in formal education as of 2019.
+This included 13.3% in primary education, 9.6% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education